ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

     # cucumbers more or equal to 1
     cucumbers_ge_one = pg.AtLeast(propositions=[cucumbers], value=1, variable="cucumbers_ge_one")

-Now if all of these variables are true, then it means that number of tomatoes are between 4-5 and number of cucumbers between 1-5.
+Now if all of these variables are true, then it means that number of tomatoes is between 4-5 and number of cucumbers is between 1-5.
-To tie these two expressions we need to plug them into an `Imply` proposition.
+To tie these two expressions we need to plug them into a so called All-proposition.
+*Note that the All-proposition is a special case of the AtLeast-proposition*.

 .. code:: python

-    vegestables_ok = pg.All(
+    vegetables_ok = pg.All(
         tomatoes_ge_four,
         tomatoes_le_five,
         cucumbers_le_five,